Influences of non-standard interactions on PeV neutrino events with and without a $L_{\alpha}-L_{\beta}$ symmetry: Impacts of NSI on PeV neutrinos with and without symmetry

 Now we discuss the influence of NSI on the Glashow resonance and PeV $\nu_{\tau}(\overline{\nu}_{\tau})$ events with and without a $L_{\alpha}-L_{\beta}$ symmetry.
 As is known, Glashow resonance events provide a window to explore new physics at the PeV energy-scale.
 For the description of the intensity of the resonance events, V. Barger and et al. proposed a measure in terms of the ratio of resonant events to non-resonant continuous events, namely\cite{Barger:2014iua}

-Here the spectral index $\alpha$ is related to the neutrino acceleration mechanism.
+Here $r_{e}$ is fraction of $\overline{\nu}_{e}$ at Earth, the spectral index $\alpha$ is related to the neutrino acceleration mechanism.
 We let $\alpha$ be equal to 2 \cite{Anchordoqui:2013qsi,Anchordoqui:2013dnh}.
 Using the best fit data of the netrino oscillation parameters (NO), the potential parameter $V_{\alpha\beta}$ and the diffuse flux $\phi_{\nu+\overline{\nu}}$, the ratio of the Glashow resonance event is calculated near the resonance energy (see Tab.\ref{Tab:4}-\ref{Tab:5}).
 For comparison purposes, the results obtained from the standard flavor conversion matrix are also listed in the tables.

 We can see that the Glashow resonant event ratio is obviously decreased by the NSI for neutrinos from $\mu^{\pm}$ damping source.
 At the best fit value of $V_{e\tau}$, the resonant event ratio in the symmetric model is around 30 times smaller than the value in SM scheme, while in the symmetry breaking model the ratio is near 5 times smaller than the standard result.
+Similar to the discussions on the flavor ratio in the previous section, the difference results from the Hamiltonian under the two models, which affects the flavor transition matrix.
+Using the best fit value of the $V_{e\tau}$ parameter, the flavor conversion matrices of the two models are obtained as follows:

+where $\overline{P}^{sm}(V_{e\tau})$ and $\overline{P}^{bm}(V_{e\tau})$ represent the matrix under the symmetric and symmetry breaking model respectively.
+We can see that the former matrix with the $\mu^{\pm}$ damping source can reduce the fraction $r_{e}$ to the order $10^{-3}$, while the latter gives $r_{e}$ of order $10^{-2}$.
+The damping of the Glashow resonance event ratio is proportional to the damping of $r_{e}$.
+Thus, the difference takes place.
 Furthermore, we note that the ratio is sensitive to the parameter $V_{e\tau}$.
 Under the 95\% upper limit, the ratio can be damped to $10^{-3}$ times the magnitude of the SM result.
 In contrast, the ratio is moderately reduced by the NSI for neutrinos from $\pi^{\pm}$ decay source.
 These observations are consistent with those read from Fig.\ref{fig:6}-\ref{fig:7}.

 In a similar way, we examine suppressing effects of NSIs on $\nu_{\tau}$ events.
 The number of $\nu_{\tau}$ events is calculated as follow

 where T=4318 days is the data collection time IceCube Observatory.
 The parameter $V_{\alpha\beta}$ is at the best fit value.
 We compare the results in the NSI models with those in SM method(see Tab.\ref{Tab:6}-\ref{Tab:7}).
 In this case, the damping of the events is notable for neutrinos from $\pi^{\pm}$ decay sources in the $L_{\alpha}-L_{\beta}$ symmetric model.
 Thus, the symmetric NSI, making the detection of $\nu_{\tau}$ events at PeV from the source impossible, would be stringently constrained by observations in the near future.